How to Wear Ankle Boots With Jeans

 Wide-leg jeans or flare jeans are quite the opposite of skinny jeans, but who says you have to choose between the two?
 Though ankle boots might not be the first footwear that comes to mind when styling the flare jeans cut, they pair together surprisingly well.

 Skinny jeans offer a bit of leeway in terms of what type of shirt you can wear.
-However, slimmer tops are usually best with flared jeans, as they balance out the broad silhouette.
+However, slimmer tops are usually best with a flared jean, as they balance out the broad silhouette.
 Opt for a bodysuit, a fitted T-shirt, a mock-neck tank, or a basic long-sleeve tee when wearing wide leg jeans.

 What Ankle Boots Go With Wide-Leg Jeans?